warren-wzw/EPOFusion/README.md

 # EPOFusion
-This is official Pytorch implementation of "[Exposure-aware Progressive Infrared-Visible Fusion for RobustAutonomous Driving Perception]()"
+This is official Pytorch implementation of "[Exposure-aware Progressive Optimization Method for Infrared and Visible Image Fusion]()"
  -

 ## 📌 Key Features